 1911 Census: James Harris (56), plumber, wife Clara (54), 1 son, 5 rooms.

 1939 Blacket's Dir: Crosby Bull, chimney sweep

 29-30 Charnham Street

 c1955/56 (Ruth Drury, nee Parry-Jones, Jul 2019) Bought by Major Raymond Tyrer (Ruth's grandfather). "#29 was lived in by Mr and Mrs Walters who were long term tenants and continued there for some years.
 My Grandfather ran an antiques shop in #30 called ‘Tyrers’ - specialising in antique guns.
 I lived there with my Grandparents and mother.
-In c1964 (now known to be in 1966 - thanks to Roger Day) a removal van crashed into the corner of #30 damaging the upstairs and downstairs rooms requiring us to move out whilst repairs were carried out.
+In c1964 (now known to be 28th April 1966 - thanks to Roger Day) a removal van (belonging to Guest Carriers) crashed into the corner of #30 damaging the upstairs and downstairs rooms requiring us to move out whilst repairs were carried out.
 We moved into #29 and the Walters moved into what was then called a council house.

 We remained in #29 and 30 until c.1967."